Western silvereye: Taxonomy and nomenclature

 The western silvereye is the only green-backed form of the silvereye found in Australia, the other subspecies there having grey backs.
 According to Serventy and Whittell, who treat it as a full species, the bird also lacks the pre-nuptial moult which characterise the eastern Australian populations of the species.

 Because of such differences, the western silvereye has often been considered a full species.
 However, Schodde and Mason retain it in lateralis because, with a similar niche and voice, it replaces the eastern forms of the species in south-west Australia; because it is connected by a zone of intergradation with Z. l. pinarochrous in South Australia; and because mtDNA data links chloronotus with pinarochrous eastwards to western Victoria where the latter intergrades with Z. l. westernensis, showing that the various forms meeting in south-eastern Australia are linked by broad zones of morphological intergradation.

 The specific (or subspecific) name gouldi Bonaparte, 1850, was previously applied to the bird on the mistaken presumption that chloronotus Gould, 1841 was a junior secondary homonym of Dicaeum chloronothos Viellot, 1817 in Zosterops.
 Thus chloronotus is the senior synonym and has priority.

 Behaviour

 Of the general behaviour of the western silvereye, Serventy and Whittell say:

 ”This is perhaps the commonest small bird in the Perth area and over much of the South-West.
-After the nesting season, by January, the birds gather into foraging flocks, which are noisily on the move until the pairs separate out again next spring.
+After the nesting season, by January, the birds gather into foraging flocks, which are noisily on the move until the pairs separate again next spring.
 In the city and suburbs they play the role of the Sparrow (Passer domesticus) in the eastern States, or the tits (Parus) in Europe, visiting gardens, shrubberies and even the backyard fowl-run.”